 - Antidepressants of the tricyclic or selective serotonin reuptake inhibitor (SSRI) types.

-- Some of the medicines used to treat feeling sick (nausea), being sick (vomiting) or the mental health condition called schizophrenia.
+- Some of the medicines used to treat feeling sick and being sick (nausea and vomiting), or the mental health condition called schizophrenia.
 (There is a type of medicine called phenothiazines, one of which is chlorpromazine.)

 - Ipratropium (used for asthma).